hagg30/hagg30.github.io/content/_index.md

           size: cover
           position: center
           parallax: false
 - block: markdown
     content:
-      title: '📚 My Research'
+      title: '🚀 Research & Projects'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+        I am an AI researcher focusing on **Anomaly Detection**, **XR Simulation**, and **Generative AI for Content Creation**.

+        My work aims to build robust systems that detect abnormal events in complex environments, such as autonomous driving scenarios and industrial applications.
+I also explore XR-based training platforms and develop generative models to create interactive content for virtual simulations and educational tools.

+        I am passionate about applying AI to real-world challenges by combining multimodal data, immersive technologies, and creative automation.

+        Feel free to reach out for collaborations! 🤝
     design:
       columns: '1'

   - block: collection
     content: